Max McGee: Professional career

 Despite reductions in playing time due to injuries and age, McGee's final two seasons were the ones for which his career is best remembered.
-In the 1966 season, McGee caught only four passes for 91 yards and a touchdown as the Packers recorded a 12–2 record and advanced to Super Bowl I against the Kansas City Chiefs.
-McGee did not expect to play in the game, and he violated his team's curfew policy and spent the night before the Super Bowl out on the town (with his teammate and best friend Paul Hornung).
+In the 1966 season at age 34, McGee caught only four passes for 91 yards and a touchdown as the Packers recorded a 12–2 record, won the NFL Championship Game, and advanced to Super Bowl I against the Kansas City Chiefs.
+McGee did not expect to play in the game, and he violated the Packers' curfew policy and spent the night before the Super Bowl out on the town (with teammate and best friend Paul Hornung).
 The next morning, he told starting receiver Boyd Dowler, "I hope you don't get hurt.
 I'm not in very good shape," alluding to his hangover (however, Dave Hanner, an assistant coach with the team at the time, stated in 2002 that McGee did not in fact get out of his bed the night before the Super Bowl, as anybody trying to be out past curfew would've been fined and kicked off the team).
 Dowler went down with a separated shoulder on the Packers' second drive of the game, and McGee, who had to borrow a teammate's helmet because he had not brought his own out of the locker room, was put into the game.
 A few plays later, McGee made a one-handed reception of a pass from Bart Starr, took off past Chiefs defender Fred Williamson, and ran 37 yards to score the first touchdown in Super Bowl history.
 This was a repeat of his performance in the NFL championship game two weeks earlier, when he had also caught a touchdown pass after relieving an injured Dowler.
 By the end of the game, McGee had recorded seven receptions for 138 yards and two touchdowns, in a 35–10 Packers' victory.